himynameisdave/postcss-plugins/README.md

 **Steps**:

 1. [Fork this repo](https://github.com/himynameisdave/postcss-plugins#fork-destination-box).
-2. Run `npm i` to quickly install the dependencies that the [scripts](https://github.com/himynameisdave/postcss-plugins/tree/master/scripts) rely on.
+2. Run `yarn install`/`npm i` to quickly install the dependencies that the [scripts](https://github.com/himynameisdave/postcss-plugins/tree/master/scripts) rely on.
-3. Run `npm run add`.
+3. Run `yarn run add`/`npm run add`.
 You will then be prompted for info about your plugin:

     ![plugin adding is cool dot gif.com.thebomb.org.net.parts.jpg](https://d17oy1vhnax1f7.cloudfront.net/items/1a153z3N411c3d0b351c/Screen%20Recording%202016-11-27%20at%2010.40%20AM.gif?v=035d9ac6)
 4. This will add your plugin to `plugins.json` and your name/plugin to the `authors.md` list.